-Abstract: This study considers testing for two-sample mean differences in high-dimensional temporally dependent data, which we then extend to the one-sample situation.
-To eliminate the bias caused by the temporal dependence in the time series observations, we propose a band-excluded U-statistic (BEU-statistic) to estimate the squared Euclidean distance between the two means that excludes cross-products of data vectors of temporally close time points.
-We derive the asymptotic normality of the BEU-statistic for the high-dimensional setting with "spatial" (column-wise) and temporal dependence.
-We also develop an estimator built on the kernel-smoothed cross-time covariances to estimate the variance of the BEU-statistic, facilitating a test procedure based on the standardized BEU-statistic.
-The proposed test is nonparametric and adaptive to a wide range of dependence and dimensionality, and has attractive power properties relative to those of a self-normalized test.
-A numerical simulation and a real-data analysis on the return and volatility of S&P 500 stocks before and after the 2008 financial crisis demonstrate the performance and utility of the proposed test.
+Abstract: This paper considers testing for two-sample mean difference with high-dimensional temporally dependent data, which is later extended to the one-sample situation.
+To eliminate the bias caused by the temporal dependence among the time series observations, a band-excluded U-statistic (BEU) is proposed to estimate the squared Euclidean distance between the two means, which excludes cross-products of data vectors among temporally close time points.
+The asymptotic normality of the BEU statistic is derived under the high-dimensional setting with "spatial" (column-wise) and temporal dependence.
+An estimator built on the kernel smoothed cross-time covariances is developed to estimate the variance of the BEU-statistic, which facilitates a test procedure based on the standardized BEU-statistic.
+The proposed test is nonparametric and adaptive to a wide range of dependence and dimensionality, and has attractive power properties relative to a self-normalized test.
+Numerical simulation and a real data analysis on the return and volatility of S&P 500 stocks before and after the 2008 financial crisis are conducted to demonstrate the performance and utility of the proposed test.